Understanding Common Bidet Seat Terms

 A

-Adjustable Settings – Many electric bidet seats allow users to adjust settings like seat temperature, nozzle position, water temperature, water pressure and/or air dryer temperature (where applicable).
-Do keep in mind that the exact amount of adjustability for these functions varies from seat to seat.
-While the owner’s manual is the best place to find exact specifications for any given seat, here are a few average ranges:
+Adjustable Settings – Electric bidets allow users to adjust settings like seat temperature, nozzle position, water temperature, water pressure and/or air dryer temperature (where applicable).
+The exact amount of adjustability for these functions varies from seat to seat.
+While the owner’s manual is the best place to find exact specifications for any given bidet, here are a few average ranges:

-Air Dryer – Built-in dryers reduce or even eliminate the need for toilet paper by blowing warm air towards your bottom to dry you off after the wash cycle is complete.
+Air Dryer – Bidet air dryers reduce or even eliminate the need for toilet paper by blowing warm air toward your bottom after the wash cycle is complete.
 Warm air dryers typically feature adjustable temperature settings, and they’re a useful feature if wiping with toilet paper is difficult or painful.
-The biggest complaint we hear is that it can take several minutes to get fully dry, even for seats with powerful dryers.
+The biggest complaint we hear is that it can take several minutes to get fully dry, even for bidets with powerful dryers.

-Autoflush – Some bidet seats, including many in TOTO’s Washlet+ line, have a built-in sensor that detects when someone walks away from the toilet and automatically flushes for you.
+Auto Flush – Some bidets have a built-in sensor that detects when someone walks away from the toilet and automatically flushes for you.
+Popular products with this feature include the Ultra NOVA+ bidet seat, most of the Neorest bidet toilets and many of TOTO’s WASHLET+ systems.

-Auto Wash – Also known as “one button washing and drying”, the auto wash feature starts a complete wash and dry cycle, usually with settings pre-determined by the manufacturer (e.g. nozzle position, water temperature, water pressure and air dryer temperature).
-Auto washing offers a high degree of convenience and simplicity since there’s no need to select each wash and dry option by hand.
-It’s a great feature to have if navigating the seat’s controls is confusing or difficult for you, or if you simply don’t want to think about choosing specific settings every time you use the bathroom.
+Auto Wash – Also known as “one-button washing and drying,” the auto-wash bidet feature starts a complete wash and dry cycle, usually with settings pre-determined by the manufacturer (e.g., nozzle position, water temperature, water pressure and air dryer temperature).
+Auto washing offers a high degree of convenience and simplicity since there’s no need to individually select each wash and dry option.
+It’s a great feature to have if the bidet’s controls are confusing or difficult for you or a loved one to navigate, or if you simply don’t want the hassle of choosing specific settings every time you use the bidet.

 C

-Catch Plate Installation – You’ll notice that many of our seats advertise “simple catch plate installation”.
-This simply refers to the three easy steps involved in securing the bidet seat on your toilet.
-First, you’ll remove your existing toilet seat and turn off the toilet’s water supply.
-Next, you’ll attach the bidet seat’s mounting plate, or “catch plate”, to the toilet by lining it up with the toilet’s bolt holes, inserting the brackets provided in your installation kit, and then inserting and tightening the mounting bolts.
-Lastly, slide your bidet onto the catch plate so that it’s secure, then hook up the water connections (also a very simple process).
+Catch Plate Installation – You’ll notice that many of our bidet seats advertise “simple catch plate installation.”
+This simply refers to the three easy steps involved in securing the bidet seat to your toilet.
+First, remove your existing toilet seat and turn off the toilet’s water supply.
+Next, attach the bidet seat’s mounting plate, or “catch plate,” to the toilet by lining it up with the toilet’s bolt holes, inserting the brackets provided in your installation kit and inserting and tightening the mounting bolts.
+Last, slide your bidet onto the catch plate so that it’s secure, then hook up the water connections (also a very simple process).
 Most bidet seats can easily be released from the mounting plate by pressing a button and lifting off.

 Child Mode – See “Wash Modes: Child”